 Students are always keen to get a good deal and value for money.
 Not surprisingly it plays a big role in what they buy.

-Check out these top tips to tailor the prices of GREEN foods and drinks to promote sales.
+Check out these top tips to tailor the prices of healthy GREEN foods and drinks to boost sales in your school canteen.

 Offering discounts can help you increase sales of healthier foods and drinks, trial the popularity of new items, or quickly reduce excess stock and waste at the end of the week.